esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_climate.png
     :align: center

 First we import from Home Assistant the current target temperature of the climate component, and we update the value of the spinbox with it whenever it changes.
-We use two buttons labeled with minus and plus to control the spinbox, and whenever we change its value, we just simply call a Home Assistant service to set the new target temperature of the climate.
+We use two buttons labeled with minus and plus to control the spinbox, and whenever we change its value, we just simply call a Home Assistant action to set the new target temperature of the climate.

 .. code-block:: yaml